-The current study has developed and tested an effective Disease Risk Reduction (DRR) intervention, titled WaySafe, for HIV and other infectious diseases and currently is evaluating its implementation process (R01DA025885, funded by the National Institute on Drug Abuse, National Institutes of Health).
-The specific aims of the project include: (1) developing and testing a manualized DRR planning and decision-making strategy that relies on cognitive tools and focuses on risk behaviors during reentry back to the community, and (2) examining the process of intervention implementation in an expanded network of criminal justice (CJ) systems that rely on organizational needs and functioning assessments as the focus of analyses of implementation progress.
+The study developed and tested an effective Disease Risk Reduction (DRR) intervention, titled WaySafe, for HIV and other infectious diseases and evaluated its implementation process (R01DA025885, funded by the National Institute on Drug Abuse, National Institutes of Health).
+The specific aims of the project included: (1) developing and testing a manualized DRR planning and decision-making strategy that relies on cognitive tools and focuses on risk behaviors during reentry back to the community, and (2) examining the process of intervention implementation in an expanded network of criminal justice (CJ) systems that rely on organizational needs and functioning assessments as the focus of analyses of implementation progress.

-In the first phase of the current project, WaySafe, a manualized DRR planning and decision-making intervention was developed and tested.
-The intervention utilizes a visualspatial rather than traditional didactic communication approach (Dansereau & Simpson, 2009) that focuses on risk behaviors during community reentry and addresses attitudes and behaviors related to risks for contracting HIV or other infectious diseases.
-Key components include problem recognition, commitment to change, and strategies for avoiding behavioral risks of infections.
-Motivational and planning sessions are designed to be delivered near the end of institution-based substance abuse treatment, expanding beyond the didactic HIV/AIDS education currently provided.
+In the first phase of the project, WaySafe, a manualized DRR planning and decision-making intervention was developed and tested.
+The intervention utilized a visual-spatial rather than traditional didactic communication approach (Dansereau & Simpson, 2009) that focused on risk behaviors during community reentry and addressed attitudes and behaviors related to risks for contracting HIV or other infectious diseases.
+Key components included problem recognition, commitment to change, and strategies for avoiding behavioral risks of infections.
+Motivational and planning sessions were designed to be delivered near the end of institution-based substance abuse treatment, expanding beyond the didactic HIV/AIDS education provided.

-The WaySafe curriculum includes 6 weekly sessions and selfdirected workbooks that clients complete between sessions.
-Sessions are designed to last for about one hour and are typically conducted weekly.
-Sessions are conducted in groups by a trained counselor and include a variety of group-based and participatory activities.
-The 6 sessions included in WaySafe are: (1) Introduction to Mapping and includes participants working on group maps while learning mapping principles, (2) Risk and Reasons which addresses risk taking and includes having subgroups each working on maps around different aspects of using or not using condoms, (3) The Game in which participants form teams and play a quiz game around facts related to HIV, AIDS, and hepatitis B and C (HBV/HCV), (4) The Should/Want Problem has teams of participants coming up with reasons why they would want to engage in a risky activity or what they should do regarding the risky activity, (5) Risk Scenes which teaches thinking about, planning, and rehearsing intentions regarding risk activities, and (6) Planning for Risks which includes activities in which participants are asked to imagine themselves in the future having avoided HIV/HBV/HCV and asking them what advice they would send to their "present" self to avoid infection.
-Participant workbooks, distributed at the end of each session, include activities and exercises participants are asked to complete on their own to prepare for the following week's session.
+The WaySafe curriculum included 6 weekly sessions and self-directed workbooks that clients completed between sessions.
+Sessions were conducted by a trained counselor and included a variety of group-based and participatory activities.
+The 6 hour-long sessions included in WaySafe were: (1) Introduction to Mapping, which included participants working on group maps while learning mapping principles, (2) Risk and Reasons which addressed risk taking and included having subgroups each working on maps around different aspects of using or not using condoms, (3) The Game in which participants formed teams and played a quiz game around facts related to HIV, AIDS, and hepatitis B and C (HBV/HCV), (4) The Should/Want Problem had teams of participants coming up with reasons why they would want to engage in a risky activity or what they should do regarding the risky activity, (5) Risk Scenes which teaches thinking about, planning, and rehearsing intentions regarding risk activities, and (6) Planning for Risks which included activities in which participants were asked to imagine themselves in the future having avoided HIV/HBV/HCV and asking them what advice they would send to their "present" self to avoid infection.
+Participant workbooks, distributed at the end of each session, included activities and exercises participants were asked to complete on their own to prepare for the following week's session.